We can't do much about chronological ageing, but we sure can slow down extrinsic, or lifestyle, skin ageing.

 It is a given that we will all age.
 However, whether we age gracefully or gracelessly often comes down to individual lifestyles.

 Until science has worked out how to stop the clock, there is nothing we can do about intrinsic ageing.
 We are genetically programmed to age, and there is little we can do about it.
-Intrinsic skin ageing starts at around 60 years of age and accounts for about 10% of the ageing process.
+Intrinsic skin ageing starts at around 60 years and accounts for about 10% of the ageing process.

 Physical signs of extrinsic ageing include the thickening of the epidermis, actinic keratoses (skin growths), thinning of the dermis, coarse and deep wrinkles, and mottled, uneven pigmentation.

-The good news is, if we reduce free radicals or decrease their rate of production, we may be able to delay the ageing process.
+If we reduce free radicals or decrease their rate of production, we may be able to delay the ageing process.
 And antioxidants hold the key.

 Antioxidants delay or inhibit cellular damage through free radical scavenging properties.

 Some antioxidants are produced during normal metabolism in the body, while others are found in the diet.
 However, to effectively defend against free radicals and delay ageing, you must apply topical antioxidants to your skin.

 - Minimise exposure by protecting skin from the sun, smoke, and pollution.

 - Consume foods containing antioxidants, such as vitamins E, C, and B-carotene.